Saving Resources, Time and Money in Social Care

 Wellbeing is often touted about as a word and service, but social care seems to forget the Care Act is based on written principles in section 1 of the Act.
 The guidance then shores this up by showing how these should be used as a check to ensure people's needs are met.
 Having looked and examined many assessments issues which have occurred would be negated by understanding and including these princples as they relate to considering socio economic factors (poverty), dignity, having day to day control and physical and mental health amongst others.

 Another clearly evident suggestion from the statutory guide is a form of self-assessment or assisted assessment.
 In essence, people do the assessment themselves, and the Social Worker are there to just assist.
 A lot of professionals say this doesn't work as people don't understand needs.
 Maybe so, but in my advocacy, I always advise people before the assessment for two weeks to keep a diary.
 In which they write down not only the day-to-day difficulties they have but also their worries and concerns.
 I recommend this as when the day of the assessment comes, most people will not remember everything on the day.
 I would then help them or ask them to list those items next to the needs criteria that I've given them in a picture easy read format.
 All this is handed to the social worker as a pre assessment and care plan.
 This saves time and effort.
 It's unfortunate, but these days, assessments and care plans are done in such a way by authorites that they resemble tick box exercises, with standard wording that do not reflect reality or peoples, situations.
 The times I hear people say I told this to my social worker and it's not there.
 Or even there are mistakes in the record that do not reflect what is and / or happens.
+I've even done an easy understandable with diagrams process that people can use.
+Heresa simplified version as an example https://haloabletec.blogspot.com/2024/04/diy-social-care-assesments.html

 One plea from a lot of users; please stop messing with policies.
 It is so confusing for staff and users.
 Recently I took a survey and looked at 10 personal budget polices they ranged from 20 pages to nearly 80 pages, everyone different, everyone spent time on by writing it and it being approved ( most of them had not been Equality Impact Assesesd, a requirment under sec 149 public sector equality duty.
 If it's likely to have an impact on protected characteristics in this case disability and age), everyone missed key information from the legislation or guidance.
 The only purpose I could see for these processes is to try and restrict people's spending or take away choice and control.
 From a point of law, though, when you have acts of parliaments, statutory guidance, and case law, if these aren't followed by your local polices, the policies themselves become pointless.
 I know people want to have local say, but when it comes to law and statutory guidance, which is as law (R V Islington), then you don't have a choice but to follow it.
 Save the money and expense and if people ask for policy or guidance point them to the National Guidance ( both the statutory guidance in Social Care and Health (yes, there is one) are pretty easy reads.

 It always astounds me how much money goes to profit making companies in social care.
 When there's no need for it, I'm not against people making profits, anything but dislike, proftoering from the public purse.
 Personal budgets should be encouraged and time spent and supporting people to run their own budgets or more members of the family encouraged to do it (again allowed according to stat guidance).
 Most agencies will have a 50% profit mark up on care charges.
 With staff only getting minimum wage.
 When I've tried to discuss this, I'm told they have additional costs.
 From the figures I've been shown (available to anyone who wants to see them), the difference is less than a pound or two.
 We really should be encouraging non-profit or community ran services by people who need the services.
+A recent freedom of information request, (April 2024) showed that in my area care agencies could get 3 times what I'm allowed to pay my carers.
+Just imagine if DP where better supported how much money could be saved.
+PAs could be better paid, the main reason why there's a shortage of staff.

 There will always be a need for investment.
 It sits hand in hand with improvements; I'm not against this either.
-It does worry me that there are opportunities to do things that can be done easily, and they just don't seem to want to.
+It does worry me though that there are opportunities to do things that can be done easily, and they just don't seem to want to.

 Comments